vmware-labs/verified-betrfs/docs/papers/concurrency/concurrency-model.md

 the ghost tokens are synchronized when released into the mutex.
 The implementation also uses a trusted "update()" method to transform a bag of tokens according to the protocol state machine; this obligation is the equivalent of showing that a handler implements a protocol transition.

+# A random note to not forget

+The bottom-bread/top-bread correspondence aspect of this methodology has a nice benefit over IronFleet.
+In IronFleet, if you could write an infinite loop (```decreases *``` in Dafny), each host could cheat (once): a host could transmit an invalid message to a client ("key K has value Junk")